Madison Heights, Michigan: Education

 Madison District Public Schools and Lamphere Public Schools have public schools serving Madison Heights.

 Bishop Foley Catholic High School is a private school.

 Four Corners Montessori Academy is a public charter school.

+Madison Heights Public Library serves residents with the mission to provide access to information which meets the educational, cultural, and recreational needs of the community.
+The library was established as a Home Rule City Library.